tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 ##### 3.2.3.4 Measure Test Reports (non-normative)

 `Measure` Tests can be thought of as metrics.
 These Tests either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
-Almost all of the `Measure` Tests defined in BDQ are `Multi Record` Tests that are powerfull tools for formal support of `Quality Control` and `Quality Assurance` under the [Fitness for Use Framework Ontology](../../bdqffdq/index.md).
+Almost all of the `Measure` Tests defined in BDQ are `Multi Record` Tests that are powerful tools for formal support of `Quality Control` and `Quality Assurance` under the [Fitness for Use Framework Ontology](../../bdqffdq/index.md).

 There is one `Single Record` `Measure` Test that provides a metric on a Darwin Core term in a `Single Record`, MEASURE_EVENTDATE_DURATION_SECONDS, which provides a measure of the duration in seconds of the `dwc:eventDate`.
 This test is intended to allow consumers of data quality reports to quickly identify records where the collecting event is known to a precision of about a day or less, or about a year or less, or any arbitrary time range that may be of interest to a particular use.
 For example, if the `dwc:eventDate` is "2020", the `Response` would be:
-The duration of a year in seconds is about , so the `Response` would be:
+The duration of a year in seconds is about 31,536,000 seconds (or about 31,622,400 in a leap year, about as sometimes there are leap seconds as well (complexities that contributed to us not defining `Validations` for event dates shorter than a year)) so the `Response` would be:

 * Response.status=RUN_HAS_RESULT
 * Response.result="31622400"